vasylivanchyk330/AWS_Automation/s3/bucket-cleanup/README.md

 Detailed instructions for using the S3 bucket cleanup scripts.

-- `instruction---s3-bucket-deletion-cleanup.md`: Instructions for setting up and running the bucket cleanup scripts.
+- `delete-bucket/instruction-and-problem-statement--s3-bucket-deletion-problem.sh`: the name of the file is self-explanatory.

 ## Getting Started